-Jamie Quatro's debut collection, I Want To Show You More (Grove Press), was a New York Times Notable Book, NPR Best Book of 2013, Indie Next pick, O, The Oprah Magazine summer reading pick, and New York Times Editors’ Choice.
-The collection was named a Top Ten Book of 2013 by Dwight Garner in the New York Times, a Favorite Book of 2013 by James Wood in The New Yorker, and was a finalist for the Los Angeles Times Art Seidenbaum Award for First Fiction, the Georgia Townsend Fiction Prize, and the National Book Critics Circle John Leonard Prize.
+Quatro's debut collection, I Want To Show You More, was a New York Times Notable Book, an NPR Best Book of 2013, and was chosen as a favorite book of 2013 by James Wood in The New Yorker and Dwight Garner in the New York Times.
+The collection was a finalist for the Los Angeles Times Art Seidenbaum Award for First Fiction, the Georgia Townsend Fiction Prize, and the National Book Critics Circle John Leonard Prize.

-Quatro’s fiction, poetry, and essays have appeared in Tin House, Bomb, Ploughshares, McSweeney’s, Ecotone, The New York Times Book Review, The Kenyon Review, and elsewhere.
-Her stories are anthologized in the O.Henry Prize Stories 2013, Ann Charters’s The Story And Its Writer, and in the 2016 Norton Mix.
-She holds graduate degrees from the College of William and Mary (M.A., English) and the Bennington College Writing Seminars (M.F.A, Fiction), and is currently a Contributing Editor at the Oxford American magazine.
-In 2017 she will be a visiting professor at Sewanee, The University of the South.
-Quatro lives with her husband and four children in Lookout Mountain, Georgia.
+A contributing editor at Oxford American, Quatro’s work has appeared in Tin House, Ploughshares, McSweeney’s, The New Yorker, the New York Times Book Review, and elsewhere.
+Her stories are anthologized in the O.Henry Prize Stories 2013, The Story and Its Writer, and the 2018 Pushcart Prize Anthology.
+She holds an MA in English from the College of William and Mary and an MFA in Fiction from the Bennington College Writing Seminars.
+A Visiting Professor in the Sewanee School of Letters MFA program, she lives with her husband and four children in Chattanooga, Tennessee.